dunjabb/SauceDemoQAAutomation/README.md

 Tests are run with the command: npx wdio run ./wdio.conf.js

 Tests that are executed:
 1. Test for Login page
+2. About card test
+3. Add product to cart test
+4. All items card test
+5. Logout test
+6. Test for product sorter